jbampton/eclipse-cheatsheets-to-dita-to-pdf/README.md

 	- The final resulting PDF should be called map.pdf and located in the 'pdf' folder.
 	- There are currently 4 other output formats (Docbook, HTMLHelp, TocJS, XHTML) as seen by the names of the folders in the 'output' directory.
 The PDF output is vastly superior to the others which have no customization.
 The Docbook output is a work in progress.
 	- If you want to choose which output formats to render, you can right click on build.xml and select -> Run As -> Ant Build -> (second one), and then select which output format you would like on the 'Targets' tab under 'Check targets to execute' and click Run

+How DITA-OT PDF Plugins work:

+Plugins are placed in the DITA-OT plugins directory.
+You can see the plugin I built in this directory named 'info.debrief'.
+When ready a plugin must be integrated into DITA-OT using Apache Ant.
+On the command line it would be -> ant -f integrator.xml Every plugin has a 'transtype' -> this plugins transtype is 'debrief' PDF Plugins are comprised of some XML config files, some artwork and some custom XSL (XSLT/XSL-FO/XPath) code DITA-OT provides that base XSL code that you 'override' with your custom work.
+Custom XSL can be placed in two XSL files both named custom.xsl.
+I placed all the custom code at 'src/libs/DITA-OT1.8.5/plugins/info.debrief/cfg/fo/xsl/custom.xsl' for this project.
+The other file is seen in the adjacent 'attrs' directory.
+Placing the custom code only in these two files follows best practice techniques on how to build a DITA-OT PDF plugin.

 Eclipse - https://eclipse.org/